ghing/nicar_ocr/README.md

 This class seeks to help you solve a common problem in journalism: Data stored in a computer generated PDF or even worse an image PDF.
 We'll first walk through how to do some quick text extraction using a command line tool.
 Then we'll step up to Optical Character Recognition, or OCR, to work on image files.

+While desktop applications such as Adobe Acrobat Pro can do OCR and tools like Tabula can extract tabular data, it's good to be comfortable with command-line tools if you want to a different tool if your go-to produces poor results on a particular PDF, if you need to scale up your PDF processing to a large number of documents or if you want to integrate these tools as part of a more complex processing pipeline.

 ## Some conventions